SaghiSarafi/urban_heat_landcover/README.md

 ## Overview

-This repository contains all data, code, and supplementary materials for the study analyzing how **landcover (LC) change mediates Urban Heat Island (UHI) dynamics** across **100 major global cities** from **2000 to 2020**, using Google Earth Engine (GEE) with Landsat-derived Land Surface Temperature (LST) and the GLAD land‑cover dataset.
+This repository contains all data, code, and supplementary materials for the study analyzing how **land-cover (LC) change mediates Urban Heat Island (UHI) dynamics** across **100 major global cities** from **2000 to 2020**, using Google Earth Engine (GEE) with Landsat-derived Land Surface Temperature (LST) and the GLAD land-cover dataset.

 The study introduces a **hierarchical three‑level analytical framework**: